Hocus Pocus, Witches Brew

 I wish I could carve out every detail of my memory in writing, and obsessively so, like a neurosurgeon carrying out his finely tuned daily surgical brain procedures with a scalpel fit for a competent touch.
 But because much time has passed, I’ll do time-sweet-time the honour of letting it just be, and simply scan the surface of my vague and pirouetting thoughts.

 A memorable milestone was travelling with my boyfriend (now fiancé) to Spain in October 2018, to visit his family.
 It was a very emotional and revealing experience for me as an autonomous and growing entity, and for us together.
-My growth was vast, deep — and tall — like an olive branch steadily peeking its worldly head through dust and debris towards the all-knowing sky.
+My growth was vast and deep, and simultaneously tall, like an olive branch steadily peeking its worldly head through dust and debris towards the all-knowing sky.

 No two stories are ever alike.
 And when I ponder back at that point in time, I feel both tears and a smile overtaking me.
 This was our story.
 This was the story of how our yesterdays synchronistically carved the expansive path of today.
 And how thankful I am for the love of my life, and for us.